kgrzywocz/league_of_steel/README.md

 [![How to install league_of_steel_video](http://img.youtube.com/vi/87hzCs3y4Yo/0.jpg)](http://www.youtube.com/watch?v=87hzCs3y4Yo "How to install league_of_steel")

+### League of Legends
-It currently supports events: HEALTH, MANA and HIT.
+It supports events: HEALTH, MANA and HIT.
+Version v0.6 adds QWER DF spells.

+### Fortnite
+It supports events: HEALTH and ARMOR.

 ## How to run